cl-unrc-lab/Tolerange/README.md

 $ ant clean

 This cleans all the generated  binaries.

+# Installing Gurobi

+Gurobi is a commercial linear solver thus you need a licence to be able to use the library.
+Free academic licence are provided by [Gurobi](www.gurobi.com).
+The steps for installing Gurobi are as follows:

+1. Request a Gurobi license, they provide free academic licenses, the license is a file “gurobi.lic”
+2. Download from the Gurobi site the file “gurobi10.0.3_linux64.tar.gz”, and unzip the file in home  folder with “tar xzvf gurobi10.0.3_linux.tar.gz”.
+3. Place the file “gurobi.lic” in your home folder.
+4. Copy the file “<your home folder>/gurobi1003/linux64/lib/gurobi.jar” to the “<tolerange-dir>/lib '' where <tolerange-dir> is the folder where Tolerange is installed.
+5. You need internet connection (Gurobi requests this for validating the license)
+6. Set the environment variables GUROBI_HOME, PATH, and LD_LIBRARY_PATH as explained in [Gurobi environment variables](https://support.gurobi.com/hc/en-us/articles/13443862111761-How-do-I-set-system-environment-variables-for-Gurobi-)

+After that, Gurobi should be working.
+If the Gurobi's license is not correctly installed, the tool may show an error when building the games (if the tool is executed with option -gurobi).

 # Documentation
 In folder doc/ you can find the documentation of  all the tool classes in html, starting from *index.html*.
 Also, in this folder you can find a .pdf file with the grammar